zauberware/node-kue-express-ui-heroku-example/README.md

 1. Create a new app on heroku.
 2. Add Heroku Redis or RedisToGo.
 (If you use RedisToGo you have to change the ENV var in the script.)
+3. Be sure all environment variables are set on heroku
-3. Add heroku as a remote repository
+4. Add heroku as a remote repository
-4. Push to master
+5. Push to master and deploy the app